moebiussurfing/ofxColorManager/README.md

 #### 1. **Powered Standalone Mode**:
 Use the add-on inside your **OF_App** when you want to use all the Tools bundled.
-All into one single app: Color Manager + Scene Renderer.
+All into one single app: _Color Manager + Scene Renderer_.
 Requires all the **ofxColorManager** dependencies.

 #### 2. **Two Apps Linked Mode**: